Is the Go San Francisco Card worth it? Go San Francisco Card review 2018

 Prices vary depending on how many days you are purchasing and your age.
 Adult cards (13 and up) cost more than child cards (ages 3 through 12) while those who are younger than 3 are free.
 Below you'll find the current prices.

 When looking into purchasing your card, it's helpful to keep in mind that throughout various times of the year, discounted prices and promotions can be found.
-Check the prices at the link below today, and you might find a discount of up to 20%.
+Check the prices at the link below today, and you might find a discount of up to 10%.
 If you do, it obviously makes the Go San Francisco Card an even better deal.
-If you see no discount now, check back every few days until you see one.
-They are frequent throughout the year.

 Top sights and attractions